Jean Hanff Korelitz

-Biography
+Early life, family and education

 Korelitz was born to Jewish parents and raised in New York City.
+She has a sister, Nina.
+Korelitz has recalled she “became an atheist at the age of eight."

-After graduating from Dartmouth College with a major in English, she continued her studies at Clare College, Cambridge, where she was awarded the Chancellor's Gold Medal.
-She has published eight novels since 1996, the most recent being The Latecomer, published in May 2022.
-She has also written articles and essays for many publications, including Real Simple and the "Modern Love" column in The New York Times.
+After graduating from Dartmouth College with a degree in English, she continued her studies at Clare College, Cambridge, where she was awarded the Chancellor's Gold Medal.

+Career

+Jean Hanff Korelitz has written articles and essays for many publications, including Real Simple magazine and the Modern Love column in The New York Times.
+Since 1996, nine of her novels have been published.
+Her most recent novel is The Sequel (2024).

-In 2013 Korelitz created BOOKTHEWRITER, a New York City based service that presents "Pop-Up Book Groups" with prominent authors in private homes.
-Approximately 20 events are held each year and groups are limited to 20.
-Past authors have included Joyce Carol Oates, Erica Jong, David Duchovny, Jeanine Cummins, Christina Baker Kline, Jane Green, Adriana Trigiani, Meghan Daum, Dani Shapiro, Darin Strauss, Elizabeth Strout and many others.
+In 2013 Korelitz created BOOKTHEWRITER, a New York City-based service that presents Pop-Up Book Groups with prominent authors in private homes.
+Approximately 20 events are held each year; groups are limited to 20.
+Past authors have included Joyce Carol Oates, Erica Jong, David Duchovny, Jeanine Cummins, Christina Baker Kline, Jane Green, Adriana Trigiani, Meghan Daum, Dani Shapiro, Darin Strauss, and Elizabeth Strout.

 In 2015 Korelitz and her sister, Nina Korelitz Matza, created Dot Dot Productions, LLC, in order to produce The Dead, 1904, an immersive theater adaptation of James Joyce's short story "The Dead", with The Irish Repertory Theatre.
-The story was adapted by Korelitz and Paul Muldoon.
+The story was adapted by Korelitz and Paul Muldoon, her husband.